Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 addr width = 7 *this value means that our memory will have 2^N addresses,this value must be greater than: * $SamplingFrequency*SignalPeriod$.

 The memory block description can be found on *Quartus-Prime (or Quartusii)* templates, also, we need to load our data on memory start, this can be done by adding the folowing code to the memory block:

 ```Verilog
 initial begin
     $readmemb("signal.txt",memory);//Where memory is the name of the memory array,quartus usually calls it 'ram'
 end
 ```

 >[!NOTE]
 >In order for this to work, the 'signal.txt' file must be in the project directory^[example](https://github.com/Tiago-o-Oliveira/PWM-Modulation-Verilog/assets/116642713/c6c2945c-c4c6-43e1-980f-546215357ed0)

-## Memory address Module
+## Memory address Module and Sawtooth Counter Module
-This block is responsible for changing the addres on the memory addres bus folowing the signal sample rate, in this case, that means that our block must have a 100Hz Clock in it.Two parameters will be used in this module, the *addr width* used in memory block and the *Sampling Frequency*.
-For the rest of the module, its just a simple counter that resets when the count value reach 99 (which means 100 iterations).Also a assynchronous Reset logic its going to be added, just because most boards i have nativelly uses assynchronous reset, still talking about reset, in the code bellow the reset is triggered on falling edge, i made that choice because i like to implement the reset as push button on the board, and most of this buttons have pull-up resistors, which means they go to 0('low') when pressed.
+One instance of this block is responsible for changing the addres on the memory addres bus folowing the signal sample rate, in this case, that means that our block must have a 100Hz Clock in it.

+Another instance is responsible for 'generating' the sawtooth wave used in DDS.

+Two parameters will be used in this module, the *count width* the same of *addr width* used in memory block and the *max value*.
+For the rest of the module, its just a simple counter that resets when the count value reach (max value-1) (which means 'max value' iterations).Also a assynchronous Reset logic its going to be added, just because most boards i have nativelly uses assynchronous reset, still talking about reset, in the code bellow the reset is triggered on falling edge, i made that choice because i like to implement the reset as push button on the board, and most of this buttons have pull-up resistors, which means they go to 0('low') when pressed.

 ```Verilog
 always @(posedge Clk or negedge Rst)begin//Assynchronous Reset on negative border